sankezzz/viewer-hacktober/Readme.md

 # 📸 Viewer

 Welcome to the **Viewer** repository, where Hacktoberfest 2024 contributors are warmly invited to collaborate, learn, and build together!
 Whether you’re a beginner or a seasoned developer, there’s something here for you to explore.
-Let’s make this Hacktoberfest a memorable one! 🎉
+Let’s make this Hacktoberfest a memorable one! 🎉.

+---

+# 📊 Performance Metrics Tracker

+This repository implements a performance metrics tracking module for web applications, utilizing key metrics such as:

+- 🌐 **Cumulative Layout Shift (CLS)**
+- 🖼️ **First Contentful Paint (FCP)**
+- ⏱️ **First Input Delay (FID)**
+- 🏞️ **Largest Contentful Paint (LCP)**
+- 🚀 **Time to First Byte (TTFB)**

+The module leverages **PerformanceObserver** to monitor and report these metrics, enhancing user experience and optimizing application performance. ✨

 ---